 Agni Deva is one of the most important Vedic gods.
-He is the god of fire and acceptor of sacrifices.
-He is ever-young and famous because the fire is re-lit every day.
-Fire is dominant to all Vedic rituals.
+He is the god of fire and acceptor of sacrifices and ever-young and famous because the fire is re-lit every day.
+Fire is dominant in all Vedic rituals.
 All the offerings in the Vedic sacrifices are regularly offered to Agni and through him to other gods.
 So, he is known as the mediator between heaven and earth.

-Agni was especially important in the Vedic period.
+Agni was significant in the Vedic period.
 Almost all divisions of the Rig Veda begin and end with a hymn to Agni.
 The Vedas encompass more hymns to him as the supreme god and creator.
 He pronounces hymns to immortals and takes them down from heaven to sacrifice them.
 Without Agni, the deities do not experience any satisfaction.
-He was central in sacrificial ceremonial as it was the fire that transformed the offerings into something accessible to the gods.
-He is the mouth of the gods and also known as the wealth giver.
-So, Agni is worshipped in numerous forms such as a wise director, a protector of all rituals, and a successful accomplisher.
+He was central in sacrificial ceremonial as the fire transformed the offerings into something accessible to the gods.
+He is the mouth of the gods and is also known as the wealth giver.
+So, Agni is worshipped in numerous forms, such as a wise director, a protector of all rituals, and a successful accomplisher.

 Origin of Agni deva

 The origin of Agni has many legends.
 He is said to be one of the closest connected gods with humans than any other deities.
 There are many different stories regarding how Agni Deva was born.
 Rig Veda says that the deity was born from water.
 (Rig Veda I.95.5)

 Agni Purana says that Agni was made from the coupling of the god of the earth known as Prithvi and the god of the heavens known as Dyaus.
 However, he is described as the son of Angiras, the father of humankind.
 Agni is also called the son of Brahma and then named Abimani.
 As the oldest son of Brahma.
 He embodies ten forms; the first five are physical forms and the last five ritual forms.